GCSE English Explained: Everything You Need To Know

 Understanding and interpretation

-Text analysis
+Textual analysis

 Need to talk to someone who specialises in teaching GCSE English?
 Speak to our team.

-Choosing a GCSE English exam board is key for schools because each has a different approach.
+Choosing a GCSE English exam board is key for schools because each one has a different approach.
 Here’s a concise overview:

 AQA